JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 **A2.14：**Both versions of librga support configuring the color space for format conversion.

 ​			1).
-In the new version librga, see to the RGA_API_Instruction - API - Image Format Conversion, and focus on configuring the mode parameter.
+In the new version librga, see to the Rockchip_Developer_Guide_RGA_EN - API - Image Format Conversion, and focus on configuring the mode parameter.

 ​			2).
 In the old version librga, you need to modify the source code of librga, that is, yuvToRgbMode value in Normal/NormaRga.cpp, the corresponding parameters are as follows: